Danielfab1981/self-organising-systems/README.md

 ---
+#option

-# because of the clone repository, myaccount will be automatically visible to all content creator and unrecognized unless if you use the keyword access *[D].
+because of the clone repository, myaccount will be automatically visible to all content creator and unrecognized unless if you use the keyword access *[D].

 `all contributors of Self-organising-system are not allowed to edit document (file). this will be a permanent close content for contributors.`